seismiq-net/documentation/docs/features/system-monitoring.md

 ## Environment

 The sensor's environment is critical to the operational reliability of the instrument.
-Therefore, QuakeSaver HiDRA sensors are measuring the enclosure's environment:
+Therefore, SeismiQ HiDRA sensors are measuring the enclosure's environment:

 * barometric pressure sensor
 * relative humidity